 - Being in a new relationship

-While egg freezing is a cost-effective procedure in comparison to fertility treatments, it is not cheap.
+While the procedure is a cost-effective procedure in comparison to fertility treatments, it is not cheap.
 So, in addition to preparing yourself physically and psychologically, you will need to make adequate financial plans.
 Apart from the cost factor, another drawback is the possibility of experiencing complications.
 However, it is rare for a woman to experience any serious health issue and discomfort after freezing their eggs.

 Overall, egg freezing is a perfect solution for any woman who is not ready to bear kids, because of personal, academic or career reasons.